jibran/d8_views_style_plugins/slides.md

 - I am drupal core contributer.
 - I have more then 150 core commit mentions in Drupal 8.
-- I am maintainer of shortcuts modules in Drupal 8
+- I am maintainer of shortcuts modules in Drupal 8.
 - I am a senior Drupal developer at PreviousNext.
 - I am very active in views issue queue in Drupal 8.
-- I maintain various Drupal 8 and Drupal 7 views modules including views field view.
+- I maintain various Drupal 8 and Drupal 7 views modules including views field view Drupal 8 branch.

 ---